Black-Scholes-Merton Option Pricing Revisited: Did we Find a Fatal Flaw?: Analysis

+which is the partial differential equation that underlies their option pricing formula.
+However, substituting this partial differential equation in equation (\ref{integralequation}) yields:

+which holds almost surely but not for every path, see Shreve (2004).
+Hence, the partial differential equation implies that there are paths where the return on the rebalanced portfolio in equation (\ref{dptf}) is not equal to the return on the option in equation (\ref{doption}), which contradicts the fact that the rebalanced portfolio replicates the option.
+Or, put differently, if the portfolio in equation (\ref{ptf}) replicates the option, the partial differential equation implies that there are paths where the portfolio return is not equal to equation (\ref{dptf}), so that for these paths the continuous-time self-financing condition does not hold. \end{proof}

-As an alternative to the option pricing formula of Black and Scholes, the value of an option can be expressed as its expected payoff at maturity discounted by its expected return.
+The above three fatal flaws imply that several results in the continuous-time finance literature are incorrect, including the self-financing condition and budget equation of Merton (1971), the continuous trading model of Harrison and Pliska (1981, 1983), and the hedging argument and option pricing formula of Black and Scholes.\footnote{Black and Scholes derived the formula using a hedging argument, but their paper also contains an alternative derivation based on the CAPM.
+This CAPM derivation is not used in the literature anymore, and Mink and de Weert (2024) show that it contains mathematical mistakes as well.} As an alternative to this formula, the value of an option can be expressed as its expected payoff at maturity discounted by its expected return.
 The next remark illustrates that when the value of the stock evolves according to equation (\ref{dx}), this expression resembles the option pricing formula of Black and Scholes, but contains the percentage drift on the stock and the (time-varying) percentage drift on the option instead of the risk-free rate of return.

 \begin{remark} At time $t$, the expected payoff on an option at maturity date $T$ is:

 where $F_{T}(x) =\Pr\left(x_T\leq x\right|x_t)$ is the cumulative distribution function of $x_T$ conditional on $\mathcal{F}_{t}$.
 Note that $d^{*}_{1,t}=\frac{1}{\sigma\sqrt{T-t}}\left(\ln\left(\frac{x_{t}}{k}\right)+\left(\mu+\frac{1}{2}\sigma^{2}\right)\left(T-t\right)\right)$ and $d^{*}_{2,t}=d^{*}_{1,t}-\sigma\sqrt{T-t}$ differ from $d_{1,t}$ and $d_{2,t}$ in the formula of Black and Scholes unless $\mu=r$.
 The option value $w_t$ is equal to the expected payoff at maturity times the discount factor $\text{exp}\left(-\mu_{w,t}\left(T-t\right)\right)$, where $\mu_{w,t}$ is the (time-varying) percentage drift of the option.
 If $\mu_{w,t}=\mu=r$ the resulting expression is the same as the option pricing formula of Black and Scholes. \end{remark}